 - 7.1.
-For teaching and organisational purposes the school has three phases: (insert figures) - Early Years Nursery, Foundation Stage (EYFS) - Lower school Key Stage 1, 2 and 3 (years 1 to 9). - Upper school Key Stage 3, 4 and 6th Form (years 10 to 14) - 7.2.
-Staff work in upper/lower teams.
-Pupils are in a class group of 6-10 children of a similar age.
+For teaching and organisational purposes the school has four phases: - Early Years Nursery, Foundation Stage (EYFS) - Lower school Key Stage 1, 2 and 3 (years 1 to 9). - Upper school Key Stage 3, 4 and (years 10, 11) - Post 16 site 6th Form (years 12 to 14) - 7.2.
+Staff work in class teams.
+Pupils are in a class group of 6-10 children of a similar age and on the same curriculum pathway.
 In 6th form they have a register base and then work in different groups.
 On a day-to-day basis parents/carers and other professionals link with the teacher and educational support staff (TAs) in their child's class. - 7.3.
 Senior Leaders are accountable for day-to-day matters within their team. .
 The first point of contact for financial and administrative matters is the School Office Team.
 You can email any of us at admin.coppice@nexusmat.org

-8. Staffing Structure (insert details)
+8. Staffing Structure